roguetrainer/decodokq-syndrome-solver/docs/design/ORIGINAL-DECODOKU-GAME.md

 ### Educational Philosophy

-Like the original Decodoku, this project (Decodok-Q) embraces the philosophy that:
+Like the original Decodoku, this project (Codo-Q) embraces the philosophy that:

 - Quantum error correction should be accessible to all
 - Games and interactive visualizations enhance understanding